Australian Notes Act 1910: Transitional measures

 As transitional measures, blank note forms of 16 banks were supplied to the Australian Government in 1911 to be overprinted as redeemable in gold and issued as the first Commonwealth notes.
 For the next three years, some of the earlier private banknotes were overprinted by the Treasury and circulated as Australian banknotes until new designs were ready for Australia's first federal government-issued banknotes, which commenced in 1913.

 Subsequent events

 The Australian Notes Act 1910 was repealed on 14 December 1920 by the Commonwealth Bank Act 1920, which gave note issuing authority to the Commonwealth Bank.
 In 1960, responsibility for note printing passed to the Reserve Bank of Australia (RBA).

-S.44(1) of the Reserve Bank Act 1959 now prohibits private and state currencies.
-The section prohibits any person or a State from issuing "a bill or note for the payment of money payable to bearer on demand and intended for circulation."
-In 1976, Wickrema Weerasooria published an article which suggested that the issuing of bank cheques violated s.44(1), to which some banks responded that bank cheques were printed with the words "not negotiable" on them, marking them as not intended for circulation and thus did not violate the statute.
+Section 44(1) of the Reserve Bank Act 1959 now prohibits private and State currencies.
+The section prohibits any person or a State from issuing "a bill or note for the payment of money payable to bearer on demand and intended for circulation".
+In 1976, Wickrema Weerasooria suggested that the issuing of bank cheques contravened s.
+44(1); banks responded that bank cheques were printed with the words "not negotiable" on them, which marked them as not intended for circulation, and hence they did not violate the section.